 - Surveying vendors to determine possible integration into your organization's roadmap and to identify needed foundational technologies.

 - Alerting your organization's IT departments and vendors about the upcoming transition.

 - Educating your organization's workforce about the upcoming transition and providing any applicable training.

 For more information see the Post-Quantum Cryptography Roadmap.

-- CISA Press Release: New Insight on Preparing Critical Infrastructure for the Transition to Post-Quantum Cryptography
+CISA Releases New Insight on Preparing Critical Infrastructure for the Transition to Post-Quantum Cryptography

 For questions about CISA’s post-quantum cryptography, please send an email to: email@example.com